mikependon/RepoDB/README.md

 ## Learnings (In-Progress)

-Below are the links that would help the developers to do practical implementation when using the library. **Please help yourselves!**
+Below are the links that would help the developers to do practical and actual implementation when using the library.
+Consider this as your reference implementation at some cases.
+Please help yourselves!

 - [Read everything about RepoDb](https://repodb.readthedocs.io/en/latest/)
 - [Getting started](https://www.nuget.org/packages/RepoDb)